uwcirg/tb-foundation/README.md

 ## Tests + API Documentation with rswag

-- An alias has been created in the docker build ```make_swag``` that will generate the Swagger Documentation
+- An alias has been created in the docker build ```create_docs``` that will generate the Swagger Documentation
     - ```RAILS_ENV=test bundle exec rake rswag:specs:swaggerize PATTERN="spec/integration/\*\*/\*_spec.rb"```
 - These docs can be accessed from https://base-url.com/api-docs
     - They will only be available in development environment
 - Generating the docs does not run the tests, you can still run with the normal command above
-- This is a good time saver, you cna test the validity of API responses while also getting documentation out of it
+- This is a good time saver, you can test the validity of API responses while also getting documentation out of it